 Speed Method of Vehicle Class Executed Speed Method Of Bike Class Executed

-When a user wants to call an overridden method by using a parent class reference, then the type of the object determines which method is going to execute is determined at run time.
-Since both the classes have the same method at that time, which method is going to call is determined at runtime by JVM.
+When a user wants to call an overridden method by using a parent class reference, then the object type determines which method will execute determined at run time.
+Since both classes have the same method at that time, JVM determines which method will be called at runtime.

 Ref – article